 AbaCruX is a luxurious implementation of the well-known game peg solitaire.
 The game features superb graphics, full animation, sound effects and a great interface with hi-res graphics for Retina.

 AbaCruX keeps score in the form of five completion levels for each of the available puzzles that range from "attempt" to "fully solved".
 The latter is awarded only if a single remaining ball is left in the board's center.
 These solution levels are displayed in the puzzle selection list and can be reset.
 There are 30 different puzzles altogether, 15 puzzles in the regular style and 15 in the French style with more to come.
-You can click the pictures on this site for a larger representation.

 Goal of the Game